Thorinair/Princess-Luna/README.md

     - `!mlp` Lists the time left until the next My Little Pony: Friendship is Magic episode.
 You may also specify the timezone after the command.
     - `!np` Lists the currently playing track on a PonyvilleFM station.
 Use "one", "two" or "free".
 Defaults to "one".
     - `!lyrics` Lists lyrics of a specified track.
 Also functions similar like previous command to list lyrics of tracks on PonyvilleFM.
 Use "list" parameter to list all known lyrics.
+    - `!artwork` Shows artwork for a specified track.
+Also functions similar like previous command to show artwork for tracks on PonyvilleFM.
+Use "list" parameter to list all known artworks.
     - `!phase` Lists info about the Moon phases.
 You may also specify the timezone after the command.
     - `!moon` Sends an image of the Moon as it is right now.
     - `!hug` Hug the user.
 Mentioning someone will hug them instead.
 You can mention multiple people.